MikeTaylor/firefly/doc/roles.md

 Apps in FOLIO are composed of [multiple modules together with some metadata](folio-app-metadata.md).
 Some of the roles pertain to the modules that make up apps, and some to the apps themselves.

-In principle, the roles may all be filled by different agents, but often a single agent will fulfil several of the roles: for example, the developer of an app will often also be its packager, and a FOLIO administrator may also administrate one or more tenants.
+In principle, the roles may all be filled by different agents, but often a single agent will fulfil several of the roles: for example, the developer of a module will often also be its publisher, and a FOLIO administrator may also administrate one or more tenants.
 Nevertheless, each role is conceptually separate, and it is important not to conflate them so that we make technical decisions reifying (for example) the notion that a certifier of an app must necessarily be its packager.

 ## The roles